cosmos/cosmos-sdk/store/cachekv/README.md

 # CacheKVStore specification

 A `CacheKVStore` is cache wrapper for a `KVStore`.
 It extends the operations of the `KVStore` to work with a cache, allowing for reduced I/O operations and more efficient disposing of changes (e.g. after processing a failed transaction).

+The core goals the CacheKVStore seeks to solve are:
+* Buffer all writes to the parent store, so they can be dropped if they needs to be reverted
+* Allow iteration over contiguous spans of keys
+* Act as a cache, so we don't repeat I/O to disk for reads we've already done
+  * Note: We actually fail to achieve this for iteration right now
+  * Note: Need to consider this getting too large and dropping some cached reads
+* Make subsequent reads, account for prior buffered writes
+* Write all changes to the parent store

+We should revisit these goals with time (for instance its unclear that all disk writes need to be buffered to the end of the block), but this is the current status.

 ## Types and Structs

----

 ```go
 type Store struct {